 -

-No Immediate Financial Burden: One of the significant advantages of deportation is that the costs associated with the process are typically borne by the government.
-This can alleviate the financial strain that might accompany voluntary departure, where individuals may need to cover their own travel expenses and other related costs.
+No Immediate Financial Burden: One of the most notable advantages of deportation is that the financial responsibilities tied to the process are generally covered by the government.
+This alleviates the potential financial strain that individuals may face during voluntary departure, where they are often required to pay for their own travel expenses, accommodation, and other related costs.
+By having the government shoulder these expenses, individuals can focus on their next steps without the added worry of financial obligations.

 -